jhuintprog/spring2020/finproj/index.md

 We have created a public Github repository containing the public tests: <https://github.com/jhuintprog/finproj-tests>

 Initially, they will be the same as what is included in the project starter code.
-The repository's README.md file has instructions on how to contribute to the public unit tests.
+The repository's README.md file has instructions on how to use and contribute to the public unit tests.

 ### Driver program